fatemafaria142/fatemafaria142.github.io/_pages/about.md

         display: inline-block;
         ">
         Proof of Concepts (PoCs):
     </span> I oversee the development of PoCs to explore forward-thinking ideas by analyzing client and stakeholder requirements and translating them into business goals.
-I rapidly prototype solutions and iterate based on feedback to assess feasibility, reduce risks, and enable informed decision-making for full-scale implementation.
+I rapidly prototype solutions and iterate based on feedback to assess feasibility, reduce risks, and enable informed decision-making for full-scale implementation, while ensuring alignment with the long-term product vision.
       <br>
       <b style="color:#1e40af;">(2)</b>
       <span style="